Dexterlente/mail/README.md

  ##### All rendered in Javascript for faster loading times.
 ***
 #### models.py
-`User` - model which uses Django Abstractuser Extension `Email` - The model that has been serialize to be an API for the emailing System
+-`User` - model which uses Django Abstractuser Extension -`Email` - The model that has been serialize to be an API for the emailing System